rcorrero/rcorrero.github.io/notes/scarcity_warrants_complexity.md

 If this is a hard pill to swallow then I agree.
 I'm here only interested in justifying my own views and attempting to unify them into a coherent narrative.
 The truth is that my views regarding what problems are interesting are themselves the product of a kind of evolutionary mental process unfolding in my head which is continually changing course as new information affects it.
 To expect them to be consistent is quite a high bar, but consistency is nonetheless necessary for intelligibility, i.e. for me to explain my own thoughts.

+### Ownership
+One must have the unilateral freedom to experiment and try many things in solving a problem for it to be interesting.
+And one must have the freedom to approach it in any way which seems appropriate with as few external constraints binding his actions.
+The beauty of the problem is that, when working on its solution, there is only it and you.
+There is no one else telling you what to do, because you are the foremost expert on it, being the person trying to solve it.
+This is the primary importance of ownership.

+Ownership is also in everyone's best interest.
+Like a renter, unconcerned with maintaining his apartment, someone who has no ownership over his work cannot be expected to invest much of himself in it.
+But there'e more to ownership and unilateral control of a project than this.
+Ownership allows one to identify the project with himself, and in this way to derive meaning from it.
+The solution is his and no his alone.

 ## Complex Analysis
 TODO (E.g. evolutionary game theory)